 The Center for Drug Evaluation and Research (CDER) is committed to improving efficiency and transparency in the drug approval process.
-Consistent with this goal, CDER has launched a pilot program to assess the feasibility of using a different format to provide required summaries of the safety and effectiveness information that is used to make regulatory decisions.
-The pilot program will include up to nine recently submitted new drug applications (NDAs).
-For these applications, if approved, CDER will release portions of the clinical study reports (CSRs) from the sponsor’s NDA along with the action package following approval.
-The CSRs are made up of summaries of clinical information used in making market approval decisions, and will be included in the information posted at the drug’s entry at Drugs@FDA.
+Consistent with this goal, in 2018 CDER launched a pilot program to assess the feasibility of using a different format to provide required summaries of the safety and effectiveness information that is used to make regulatory decisions.
+The pilot program was open to up to nine new drug applications (NDAs).
+CDER planned to release portions of the clinical study reports (CSRs) from the sponsor’s NDA along with the action package following approval.
+The CSRs are made up of summaries of clinical information used in making market approval decisions, and were included in the information posted at the drug’s entry at Drugs@FDA.

 Clinical Study Reports

 After receiving very useful, internal and external, knowledge and feedback as part of the pilot program, FDA has decided to conclude the pilot.
 Although the pilot is ending, given the interest in increasing transparency in the drug approval process, the agency has gathered many lessons learned that we will apply to future efforts.
 For example, the agency found that there are significant inefficiencies in having multiregional disclosure requirements relating to often identical clinical data summaries.
 These inefficiencies multiply the transactional, administrative, and redaction (because there are differing regional disclosure standards) costs, whether the costs are incurred by industry or the regional regulatory authority.
 These costs create barriers to programs to disclose clinical trial information which might be reduced if a multiregional/centralized or regional approach could be achieved.